malvikasharan/EMBO-PPI19-India-NCBS/training-materials/HolgerDinkel/ELM_tutorial_1.md

 ## Go to the **ProViz server** [http://proviz.ucd.ie](http://proviz.ucd.ie) and put p53 into the "Search for a Protein" field

 1. Explore the results, then check out these operations and questions:

-    a.
-Are there any methyllysine modifications?
+   1. Are there any methyllysine modifications?
-    a.
-What is a cumulative switch?
+   1. What is a cumulative switch?
-    a.
-Are there any motifs in p53 than can antagonise MDM2 ubiquitination?
+   1. Are there any motifs in p53 than can antagonise MDM2 ubiquitination?
-    a.
-Are there any splice variants in the DNA-binding domain?
+   1. Are there any splice variants in the DNA-binding domain?
 Do any motifs get removed in splice variants?
 Do you think p53 researchers study all the splice variants?
-    a.
-What do the long structure modules correspond to?
+   1. What do the long structure modules correspond to?
-    a.
-Can tetrameric p53 be exported from the nucleus?
+   1. Can tetrameric p53 be exported from the nucleus?
-    a.
-Click on the structure element of a short segment of p53.
+   1. Click on the structure element of a short segment of p53.
 It goes to the PDB website (RCSB).
 Display the structure in the browser and adjust the viewing controls.
-    a.
-What is the difference between mutagenesis sites and sequence variants?
+   1. What is the difference between mutagenesis sites and sequence variants?
-    a.
-Which residue has the most sequence variants listed?
+   1. Which residue has the most sequence variants listed?
-    a.
-Are there any sequence variants in the MDM2 degron (towards the N-terminus)?
+   1. Are there any sequence variants in the MDM2 degron (towards the N-terminus)?